 The embedding of ClassSheets within spreadsheets is not direct, since ClassSheets were not meant to be embedded inside spreadsheets.
 Their resemblance helps, but some limitations arise due to syntactic restrictions imposed by spreadsheet host systems.
 Several options are available to overcome the syntactic restrictions, like writing a new spreadsheet host system from start, modifying an existing one, or adapting the ClassSheet visual language.
-The two first options are not viable to distribute Model-Driven Spreadsheet Engineering (MDSE) widely, since both require users to switch their system, which can be inconvenient.
+The first option is not viable to distribute Model-Driven Spreadsheet Engineering (MDSE) widely, since it would require users to switch from their system to the new one, which would be inconvenient.
 Also, to accomplish the first option would be a tremendous effort and would change the focus of the work from the embedding to building a tool.
+In fact, to modify an existing system would have the same problems.